mhertel278/pizza_store/README.md

 - Eliminate Brie Carre and other pizza types from the menu, cutting costs for specialty ingredients

 ## Troubleshooting
-The coloring of the heat map initially FINISH THIS THOUGHT!!!!!!!!!!!!!!
+The coloring of the heat map initially did not update when the month parameter was changed, while the tooltips did update.
+Upon checking the dashboard against the data analysis done in python, I determined that the tooltips were correctly showing the sales data for the chosen month, while the coloring was summarizing the entire year.
+I changed fields for the heat map to use the Chosen Month Sales calculated field which fixed the problem.

 ## Techniques Used
-Tableau Techniques:
+### Tableau Techniques:
 - Bar Charts, KPI Cards, Heatmap
-- Used Perameters to allow users to select the month of sales to view for the whole dashboard and which category to view for one chart
+- Parameters to allow users to select the month of sales to view for the whole dashboard and which category to view for one chart
 ![parameter](/images/parameter.png)
-- Used Calculated Fields to display total dollars, units, and orders for the user's chosen month, to calculate month-over-month changes in the KPIs, and create up and down arrows for KPI cards
+- Calculated Fields to display total dollars, units, and orders for the user's chosen month, to calculate month-over-month changes in the KPIs, and create up and down arrows for KPI cards
 ![calculated field](/images/sales_calc_field.png)
-## Python Techniques:
+### Python Techniques:
 - Read in csv files with pandas
 - Checked for null values and duplicates in columns where values should be unique
 ![null/duplicates](/images/nulls_duplicates_check.png)